 One of the biggest highlights of the summer schedule is Marblehead Race Week (which was established in 1889).
 Race week takes place during the last full week of July but don’t be alarmed if you can’t make it then as there are numerous regattas throughout the season.
 As the “birthplace of the United States Navy”, you can imagine that Marblehead takes boating seriously.
 Pack a picnic (we recommend Shubies Marketplace to help you with this.
 Hard to beat their wine selection, prepared foods, and made-to-order sandwiches!) and watch hundreds of sailboats grace the sea from one of the public coastal parks.

 The Marblehead Festival of Arts was founded in 1962 and has a rich history of producing a premier summer arts festival.
 Though they operate throughout the year with seasonal events, their signature festival is over the July 4th holiday week.
 The July Festival hosts a wide range of art exhibits, outdoor music concerts (overlooking Marblehead Harbor), the Street Festival, Film Festival, Artisans’ Marketplace and many other cultural activities.
 It is truly a highlight of the year for locals and visitors.

 - Eat a Lobster Roll

 Being right on the coast, Marblehead is home to many lobstermen which means the town has some of the freshest lobster rolls you can find.
 We recommend enjoying one at either The Barnacle or The Landing, two waterfront dining options in the historic downtown district.
-Another option is grabbing a few to-go from the Muffin Shop (yes you read correctly, the Muffin Shop serves a mean lobster roll) and walking up to crocker park to enjoy your lunch overlooking the harbor from one of the many park benches.
+Another option is taking advantage of our Lobster Picnic Package and walking up to crocker park to enjoy your lunch overlooking the harbor from one of the many park benches.